 Is the Electoral College biased toward the Republican or Democratic Party?
-In line with the findings of Grofman and Brunell [12] and Destler, [13] the results of this analyses suggest an absence of any significant partisan bias within the contemporary Electoral College.
+In line with the findings of Grofman and Brunell (1997) and Destler (1996), the results of this analyses suggest an absence of any significant partisan bias within the contemporary Electoral College.
 While it may appear that the Republican Party would enjoy an advantage in the Electoral College because of consistently winning more of the cheap Electoral College states, the top 10 least expensive states only represent a total of 32 Electoral College Votes.
 The Democratic Party can overcome this advantage by simply winning two of the top 10 most expensive states which each represent on average of 26 Electoral College votes.
-As noted above, while the Republican Party has spent their votes more efficiently over the period of this analysis, the difference between the two parties represents an average of only 6,824 popular votes per Electoral College votes for the Democratic Party is significant.
+As noted above, while the Republican Party has spent their votes more efficiently over the period of this analysis, the difference between the two parties represents an average of only 6,824 popular votes per Electoral College vote which is not substantially or statistically significant.
 Regarding the second source of bias, wasted votes, the two parties are relatively even.
 While the total number of wasted votes for the Democratic Party is significantly greater, the analyses indicate this difference is due to their presidential candidates winning the popular vote less often and losing by landslides in 1972 and 1984.